Monroe Owsley: Early life

 The son of Mr. and Mrs. Henry Owsley, he was born in Atlanta, Georgia.
 His father was a manufacturing executive, and his mother was a concert singer.
 Owsley was educated at Loomis Institute in Windsor, Connecticut; Bristol High School in Bristol, Connecticut; and Philadelphia High School.
 He started taking acting classes when he was a teenager.

 Before Owsley became an actor, he worked as a reporter and a drama critic for the Public Ledger newspaper in Philadelphia, Pennsylvania.

 Career

 Owsley gained acting experience with stock theater troupes in Chicago, Cincinnati, and Dayton, and in a road company that presented The Meanest Man in the World playing one-night stands in tents.
 He made his Broadway debut in Young Blood (1925).
 His film debut was 1928's The First Kiss, starring Fay Wray.
 This was followed by the Philip Barry film Holiday in 1930, in the role played by Lew Ayres in the 1938 version.
-Soon after, he was cast opposite actresses such as Clara Bow, Bette Davis, Barbara Stanwyck, Joan Crawford, Gloria Swanson, Mae West, and Kay Francis.
+Soon after, he was cast opposite actresses such as Clara Bow, Claudette Colbert, Bette Davis, Barbara Stanwyck, Joan Crawford, Gloria Swanson, Mae West, and Kay Francis.